Remember when you were a little girl, and mom put ribbons in your hair?

 I’ve even tied up the bread bag with a ribbon.

 Well, you’re going to love this easy project today.
 A boho ribbon wall hanging!

 This post may contain affiliate links.
 That means if you make a purchase, I may earn a little with no additional cost to you or the item you purchase.
 You can read my full disclosure here.

 Supplies for boho ribbon wall hanging

 - The supplies for the boho ribbon wall hanging are a collection of ribbon pieces.
 Tip; look for ribbons in the fabric section, as well as the craft supply aisle.

 - You can make this as large as you wish.
 Just grab a piece of wood the size you need.
-In our tiny apartment, a wood plague is a perfect size.
-A large square over the sofa would fill that “hard to decorate area” stunning!
+In our tiny apartment, a wood plaque is a perfect size.
+A large square over the sofa would fill that “hard-to-decorate area” stunningly!
 If the wood doesn’t fit your budget, use a large square piece of cardboard.